LiuShuoJiang/Protein-Information-Retrieval/data/README.md

 # A Detailed Instruction on How to Prepare for the Datasets

+> If you do not want to prepare for the data manually, please download the "data.zip" file directly from BaiduYun: [https://pan.baidu.com/s/1NZDzNDHBI5cx0AeXC48p7g](https://pan.baidu.com/s/1NZDzNDHBI5cx0AeXC48p7g) (password: wpj7) and extract it to "data/" folder from the project root.

 All the following operations are based on the data folder.

 ## Download and Set up Datasets